bacionejs/battito/README.md

 ---

 Optional
-- There are 8 preset instruments, but you can also select a track and configure the **synth**
+- There are 8 preset instruments, but you can also select a track and configure the **synth** (see the Instruments section)
 - Long-press the waveform visualizer to **export** html/wav: the html file for your game and the wav file for whatever else.
 It will export whatever is selected: ranges or whole song.
 - To save your work for future use, copy the **textarea** JSON to a separate text editor.
 To **import**, paste the JSON in the textarea.
 - The **textarea** can be edited.
 Changes are **live** just like the other components.